Why Southern Ocean's monster waves will get even bigger

 The study found that if global emissions are not curbed there will be an increase of up to 10 per cent in the frequency and magnitude of extreme waves in extensive ocean regions.

-In contrast, researchers found there would be a significantly lower increase where effective steps are taken to reduce emissions and dependence on fossil fuels.
+In contrast, it found there would be a significantly lower increase where effective steps are taken to reduce emissions and dependence on fossil fuels.

-In both scenarios, the largest increase in magnitude and frequency of extreme waves is in the Southern Ocean.
+In both scenarios, the largest increase in magnitude and frequency of extreme waves was in the Southern Ocean.

 They found the magnitude of a one-in 100-year significant wave height event increased by five to 15 per cent over the ocean by the century, compared to the 1979 to 2005 period.

-The North Atlantic, meanwhile, showed a decrease of five to 15 per cent at low to mid, but an increase at high latitudes of around 10 per cent.
+The North Atlantic, meanwhile, showed a decrease of five to 15 per cent at low to mid latitudes, but an increase at high latitudes of around 10 per cent.

-The extreme significant wave height in the North Pacific increases at high latitudes by five to 10 per cent.
+The extreme significant wave height in the North Pacific increased at high latitudes by five to 10 per cent.

-One of the paper's authors, Professor Ian Young, warned that more storms and extreme waves would result in rising sea levels and damage to infrastructure.
+One of the paper's authors, Professor Ian Young, warned that more storms and extreme waves would come with rising sea levels and damage to infrastructure.

 "Around 290 million people across the world already live in regions where there is a one per cent probability of flood every year," Young said.